verless/verless/CONTRIBUTING.md

 * Avoid OOP and global state if possible.
 * Prefer standalone functions that accept an input and return an output.
 * Prefer short and concise variable names.
+* Complex logic and edge cases in your code should be explained.

 We are very supportive and helpful, so don't hesitate to ask any questions during your work.
 Thanks for contributing!